Morocco holidays

 Morocco offers diverse coastal experiences.
 Agadir boasts a long, sandy beach with resort facilities.
 Essaouira is known for its windswept shores, popular with water sports enthusiasts.
 Legzira Beach near Sidi Ifni features stunning red cliffs and natural stone arches.

-What are the best shopping options in Morocco?
+Where are the best places to shop in Morocco?

 Morocco offers diverse shopping experiences.
 Medinas in cities like Marrakech and Fez feature traditional souks selling carpets, spices, and leather goods.
 Modern malls in Casablanca and Rabat provide international brands.
 For authentic souvenirs, look for argan oil products and handcrafted ceramics near your resort.